 María Mercader (b.
 Chetumal, 1991)

-Maria is one of the founders of "La Marginal Mx" an art studio for transmedia creation located in the forest, born as a response to the lack of places for creative female production on the southern border and as an option to activate the local economy through audiovisual and bio-artistic productions in a safe environment for women and men.
+In 2020 La Marginal Mx was born, an art studio for transmedia creation located in the tropical forest, born as a response to the lack of places for creative female production on the southern border and as an option to activate the local economy through audiovisual and bio-artistic productions in a safe environment for women and men.

 Since 2017 I have been working as the creative director of Árbol Rojo Cine, a non-profit collective that seeks to decentralize the production, education and distribution of the film industry in Mexico, creating opportunities in the southern communities.